blahblahblahhh/spotted/Readme.md

   * Simply log in, search for the specific post, and mark that it has been redeemed.

 *I want to use this app on my phone.*
-  * MC is responsive and will work on your phone/tablet!
+  * Spotted! is responsive and will work on your phone/tablet!

 ## Technologies used